No-platforms/gitana/README.md

 - **First Commit Info**: Retrieve the date and author of the first commit in the repository.
 - **Contributors List**: List all contributors to the repository along with their commit counts.
-- **Branch Management**: Count and list branches, including merged branches.
+- **Branch count**: Count and list branches, including merged branches.
 - **Commit Count**: Get the total number of commits in the repository.
 - **Line Count**: Count lines of code in the repository.
 - **Docker Integration**: Generate Docker commands for GitHub repository analytics.